About the Oak Lodge History Detectives

 OLHD has no physical library, but instead houses its entire collection digitally.
 Though select images are available on the main portion of our website the main portion of our collection will be made available to members only, as a benefit of their membership.
 We welcome digital donations of early Oak Lodge and its families, and we are equipped to scan your photos ourselves.

-We generally meet every 2nd Thursday of each month at 7:00 p.m.
+We generally meet the 2nd Thursdays in February, April, June, October, and December at 7:00 p.m.
 Check this website for meeting announcements or cancellations.